confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

 --8<-- "docs/shared/manual_insert.md"

-### Run stream processing app
+### Run the stream processing app

-In this solution we'll look at different ways to analyze user behaviour and determine which rewards we want to issue to our customers.
+In this solution, we'll look at different ways to analyze user behavior and determine which rewards we want to issue to our customers.

 --8<-- "docs/shared/ksqlb_processing_intro.md"